 Sylvia Lopez, MPH, CHES, CPH

-Sylvia started her position at UCLA in January of 2018.
-In this role, she leads efforts to expand, strengthen and maintain ties with community stakeholders and directs outreach activities to build community capacity and implement programs to reduce cancer and other health disparities for the Jonsson Comprehensive Cancer Center and the UCLA Kaiser Permanente Center for Health Equity.
+Sylvia Lopez is the Director of Community Programs for the Jonsson Comprehensive Cancer Center and the UCLA Kaiser Permanente Center for Health Equity.
+She leads efforts to expand, strengthen, and maintain ties with community stakeholders and directs outreach activities to build community capacity and implement programs to reduce cancer and other health disparities through education and research.